 Muzio Clementi first published Opus 36 in 1797, and revised it in 1820.
 Some of his earlier, shorter, and "easier" sonatas were later classified as sonatinas, including this set.
 As the title suggests, the seventeen movements progress in complexity and technical demands, making them an excellent instructional method for most piano students, which was the original purpose; but beyond their pedagogical value, they are a collection of charming and lively pieces with graceful melodies, smooth rhythmic transitions, and various contrasts in technique throughout the series, mostly within the standard sonata form of: exposition, development, and recapitulation.

 The second sonatina has an unusual allegretto - allegretto - allegro structure, with the first in G Major, in 2/4 time, extending the exposition to twenty-two measures, featuring sixteenth-note passages for both hands.
 The second movement is in C Major, in 3/4 time, and introduces dotted rhythms.
-Most performers tend to play it at a much slower tempo, but I opted to play it in the upper range of its tempo marking.
+Most performers tend to play it at a much slower tempo, but I opted to play it in the upper half of its tempo range.
 The third part, just like the previous sonatina, is in 3/8, and returns to the key signature of G Major.
 Dynamic contrast is used again, but in a more playful setting than above.